Sokos6/Code-Frequency-Nx/README.md

 🔎 **Nx is a set of Extensible Dev Tools for Monorepos.**

+# Run a linter for the application

+npx nx lint bluelands

+# Run unit tests for the application

+npx nx test bluelands

+# Run e2e tests for the application

+npx nx e2e bluelands-e2e

 ## Adding capabilities to your workspace

 Nx supports many plugins which add capabilities for developing different types of applications and different tools.